The best 55-inch 4K TVs should be the first screens you consider in your quest to buy the perfect television for your home.

-You can always opt for larger 65-inch TVs or 75-inch TVs for more screen real estate, or plumb the depths of our best small TV guide for something more compact – but those of you after a straightforward purchase that packages in today's key technologies at a sensible price and size, the best 55-inch 4K TVs will do it.
+It's possible to go for larger 65-inch TVs or 75-inch TVs for more screen real estate, or you can always consider the best small TV guide for something more compact.
+For most people though, the best 55-inch 4K TVs will do the job, combining good prices and great screen space too.

 The results speak for themselves, with superb SDR and HDR images that benefit from deep blacks and brighter highlights, all of which are delivered without blooming or loss of shadow detail.
 The inclusion of quantum dot technology delivers saturated and nuanced colours, and thanks to the Filmmaker Mode these images are also extremely accurate.